SahilKhan-CSE/Excel--Store-Data-Analysis-2023/README.md

 2. Monthly Analysis: Created a 'Month' column from dates for trend analysis.

 3. Highlighting: Enhanced visibility for newly added columns.

+📈Data Analysis

+1. Monthly Sales Analysis: Develop a pivot table to analyze sales data by month, focusing on total expenditures and order counts.

+2. Gender Sales Analysis: Utilize a pivot table to compare spending patterns across genders.

+3. Order Status Review: Create a pivot table to categorize and quantify orders based on their current status.

+4. Top States by Sales: Use a pivot table to pinpoint the top five states by sales volume to enhance regional marketing strategies.

+5. Purchasing Patterns: Analyze purchasing frequency across age groups segmented by gender using a pivot table.

+6. Website Performance: Assess which website platforms are most effective in generating sales with a pivot table linking websites to order volumes.